dmitrysulman/logback-access-reactor-netty/README.md

 The library can be configured in several ways:

-1. **Default configuration** uses the `logback-access.xml` file from the classpath or the current directory, with a fallback to the [Common Log Format](https://en.wikipedia.org/wiki/Common_Log_Format).
+1. **Default configuration** uses the `logback-access.xml` file from the current directory or the classpath, with a fallback to the [Common Log Format](https://en.wikipedia.org/wiki/Common_Log_Format).
 2. **System property.** Set `-Dlogback.access.reactor.netty.config` property to specify configuration file location.
 3. **Programmatic configuration.** Provide configuration file filename or URL of the classpath resource directly: